 Everest Base Camp Trek Hats and Sunglasses

-Sunglasses are also critical – firstly as you use them all the time and secondly as they will hide those puffy eyes in pics!
-Again look to coordinate with your jacket and caps – I took 2 pairs with me and they were Prada not sports brands.
+Sunglasses are also critical – firstly as you use them all the time and secondly as they will hide those puffy eyes in pics.
+Again look to coordinate with your jacket and caps – I took two pairs with me and they were Prada not sports brands.

 Magic Dryer Sheets

-My lips got SO dry!
-I had a chapstick type nivea thing with sunscreen in it – but it wasn’t enough.
-I hadn’t bought a tin of Vaseline as I was trying to avoid things that used my fingers but I needed it – and it took more than a week of continuous application of Vaseline to sort my lips out after I got back.
+My lips got SO dry.
+I had a chapstick-type Nivea thing with sunscreen – but it wasn’t enough.
+I hadn’t bought a tin of Vaseline as I was trying to avoid things that used my fingers, but I needed it – and it took more than a week of continuous application of Vaseline to sort my lips out after I got back.

-Do not forget sunscreen and literally every day!
-I had mornings where my sunscreen was nearly frozen and I had to warm it up to put it on.
-The sun up there is harsh and you are closer to it than normal and it is almost impossible not to get some kind of colour.
+Do not forget sunscreen, and use it liberally every day.
+I had mornings when my sunscreen was nearly frozen, and I had to warm it up to put it on.
+The sun up there is harsh and you are closer to it than normal and it is almost impossible not to get some kind of color.

-So even with all of the above, I did not get any photos on the trek that I would use on an internet dating site!
-However, I do have photos that don’t make me cringe and without question having ways to feel a bit cleaner were mentally very helpful.
+So even with all of the above, I did not get any photos on the trek I would use on an internet dating site.
+However, I do have photos that don’t make me cringe, and without question having ways to feel a bit cleaner was mentally very helpful.

 Boutique Hotels in Kathmandu

-Without question the best boutique hotel in Kathmandu is the lovely lovely Dwarika’s – Read my review of Dwarika’s Here.
-It isn’t exactly boutique but as options at a higher boutique end are a bit low in Kathmandu I am going to list the Hyatt Regency Kathmandu.
+It isn’t exactly boutique, but as options at a higher boutique end are a bit low in Kathmandu, I am going to list the Hyatt Regency Kathmandu.